officelearn/azure-docs.sv-se/articles/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-powershell.md

 ---
-title: Skapa, Visa & ta bort användardefinierad hanterad identitet med hjälp av Azure PowerShell-Azure AD
+title: Create, list & delete user-assigned managed identity using Azure PowerShell - Azure AD
-description: Steg för steg-anvisningar om hur du skapar, visar och tar bort användarspecifika hanterade identiteter med hjälp av Azure PowerShell.
+description: Step by step instructions on how to create, list and delete user-assigned managed identity using Azure PowerShell.
 services: active-directory
 documentationcenter: ''
 author: MarkusVi